Casey Janssen: 2011–2012

 Janssen had a fantastic season in 2011, recording a 6–0 record with a career-low 2.26 ERA in 55 appearances.
 Janssen also recorded 2 saves, beginning his transition into the new Blue Jays closer.

 On February 13, 2012, Janssen signed a two-year, $5.9 million extension with the Blue Jays.
-His deal includes a $4 million club option for 2014.
-He will earn $2 million in 2012 and $3.9 million in 2013.
+His deal included a $4 million club option for 2014.
+He earned $2 million in 2012 and $3.9 million in 2013.
 In arbitration, Janssen asked for $2.2 million, but the Jays countered with $1.8 million.
-His contract will cover his final arbitration year and his first free-agent year.
+His contract covered his final arbitration year and his first free-agent year.
 He was scheduled to have an arbitration hearing the next day.

 On November 16, 2012, Janssen had surgery to repair "lingering AC joint soreness".
 Janssen was voted by the Baseball Writers' Association of America (BBWAA) as the top Blue Jays pitcher of 2012, narrowly edging out Brandon Morrow.
 On February 5, 2013, manager John Gibbons said that, barring injury, Janssen would have the closer role for the start of the 2013 regular season, over teammate Sergio Santos.
 Janssen recorded a career-high 22 saves in 2012.